canonical/temporal-k8s-operator/documentation/tutorial/07-deploy-worker.md

 python3 app/resource_sample/worker.py
 ```

-3. Make sure your activities and workflows are also included in the rock as the worker script needs access to them.
+3. Ensure your activities and workflows are also included in the rock as the worker script needs access to them.

 4. Build the rock with `rockcraft pack`.